Miares/Miares/README.md

 # ✨ About

 Hi!
 I am Ahmet.
 I am a C/Node.js/Html developer.
-I am a back end developer.
 If you need help, you can dm from [discord](https://discord.com/users/692655071967576074).

 ## 📈 Github Statics